HridoyananditaRoy/CODSOFT--Task-Portfolio-Page/README.md

 About <br>
-The Portfolio Page contains various sections, hover effects for buttons, downloadable CV and much more to make it look attractive and modern.
-<br>It is also responsive for various size devices.
+The Portfolio Page contains various sections, hover effects for buttons, downloadable CV and much more to make it look attractive and modern.It is also responsive for various size devices.